ELITE FITNESS

-It's a tremendous exercise for many reasons including:
+It's a powerful exercise for many reasons including:

-Strengthens many core muscles (not just the abs)
+• Strengthens the core muscles (not just the abs)

-But there are subtle tweaks that will make them more effective so you activate more muscles and take your core strength to the next level.
+But there are tiny tweaks most people miss to make them even more effective - ways to activate more muscles around your midsection and take your strength to the next level.

 But first let's address two common mistakes.

-Because if all you do is stop doing planks this way, you'll reap more core benefit and instantly improve the exercise.
+Because if all you do is stop doing planks this way, you'll instantly reap more core benefit and make measurable improvements.

 Two Plank Variations to Stop